rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 This month the [whitepaper draft][shrm-whitepaper] has been published and a lot of thoughts have been put into the token economics and how to integrate the game with the blockchain.
-The Shroom Kingdom DAO (Decentralised Autonomous Organization) is looking for self motivated people, who want to help build the project.
+The Shroom Kingdom DAO (Decentralised Autonomous Organization) is looking for self-motivated people, who want to help build the project.
 DAO members will be rewarded with the $SHRM token, which will soon be launched on the NEAR mainnet after the final feedback round from NEAR core team members.